DFP welcomes President Trump's offer to

 Srinagar: In occupied Kashmir, the Jammu

-concern over the raids and arrests in nook and corner of the
+over the raids and arrests in nook and corner of the valley.

-arresting hundreds of people for their political ideologies has turned
+hundreds of people for their political ideologies has turned

-the territory into a big jail where people are
+the territory into a big jail where people are scared even expressing

 He said the men in uniform have been set free to arrest each

-The irony is that these undemocratic arrests are being made just
+irony is that these undemocratic arrests are being made just

 before the so-called parliamentary elections, he said, adding

-caging people before elections is a mockery in the
+caging people before elections is a mockery in the name of democracy.